-The ship has been resting on five huge metal platforms, constructed and lowered to the sea bed, since being rolled upright in September 2013.
+The ship had been resting on five huge metal platforms, constructed and lowered to the sea bed, since being rolled upright in September 2013.

-The latest phase of the operation involved pumping air into massive steel boxes known as caissons, attached to both sides of the hull.
+The last phase of the operation involved pumping air into massive steel boxes known as caissons, attached to both sides of the hull.

 This refloated the damaged ship some two metres off the sea bed.
-It will then be painstakingly shifted into deeper water and floated higher, in an operation expected to last six to seven days.
+It was then painstakingly shifted into deeper water and floated higher, in an operation expected which took several days.

-It will then be towed back to its home port of Genoa and scrapped.
+The final journey back to its home port of Genoa took four days.

-The final cost of the salvage operation is estimated at some $1.2bn (£0.7bn), although cruise line Costa Crociere estimates that it has contributed some 765 million euros ($1,040m, £600m) to the Italian economy.
+The cost of the salvage operation was estimated at some $1.2bn (£0.7bn), although cruise line Costa Crociere estimated that it had contributed some 765 million euros ($1,040m, £600m) to the Italian economy.

 In September 2013 the Costa Concordia was hauled upright in the most delicate phase of the recovery operation.